Big Ideas, Real Impact.

 Provide and Distribute Mwandamo Birth Kits

-Mwandamo’s vision is to establish a women’s Health Centre in Arusha, Tanzania, providing accessible, inclusive care for all.
+Mwandamo’s vision is to establish a Women’s Health Centre in Arusha, Tanzania, providing accessible, inclusive care for all.
 With a flexible fee structure, the Centre will ensure no woman is left behind, offering services such as nutritional guidance, mental health support, and maternity care.

 OUR BIG GOAL!!